KehanLong/cdf_bubble_control/README.md

 Neural Configuration-Space Barriers for Manipulation Planning and Control [[Paper]](https://www.arxiv.org/abs/2503.04929)
 ===========================================

-check correctness

-This repository contains the official implementation for the paper "Neural Configuration-Space Barriers for Manipulation Planning and Control".
+This repository contains the implementation for the paper "Neural Configuration-Space Barriers for Manipulation Planning and Control".

 If you find our work useful, please consider citing our paper:
 ```